rpoleski/MulensModel/developers_board.md

     * Transform t\_E and other parameters between geocentric and heliocentric frames.
     * option to return t\_E, alpha, dalpha\_dt etc. as floats instead of astropy.quantities
     * change order to improve the website
+    * _values in dimentionless astropy.quantity should be changed to float, other types should be rejected (unless it's a time unit etc.)_
   * MulensData class:
     * **add label/color/... which is passed to all the matplotlib functions and hence allows to show legend in easy way**
     * **Errorbar scaling, in particular the two parameter.**